 Nicki wore a classic lace dress, purchased from The Glass Slipper in Dunfermline.
 We had a bouquet of dusky pink roses delivered to her hotel for her that morning.
 Nicky wore the family tartan kilt outfit.
 Nicki did her hair and makeup herself.
 They had a guitarist play before and after their ceremony, singing some songs from a list that Nicki and Nicky had given me in advance of choices that were special to them.

-After their ceremony they spent some time having their photographs taken by one of our professional photographers, then a little time walking around the city, then they went back to their hotel, ROW NYC Hotel, to Skype all of their family to tell them that they were married, “and then we went and ate our body weight in pizza!” said Nicki.
+After their ceremony they spent some time having their photographs, some with coats on, some briefly without, then a little time walking around the city, including some photos at Grand Central.
+After that they went back to their hotel, ROW NYC Hotel, to Skype all of their family to tell them that they were married, “and then we went and ate our body weight in pizza!” said Nicki.
 They liked their hotel, I asked them if they would recommend anywhere specially and they said “we would recommend Jekyll and Hyde for a unique dining experience.
 For drinks we both loved Barcade, a bar filled with 80s arcade games.”

 “We had a wonderful time,” said Nicki, “we both knew how cold it was going to be and dressed appropriately.
 It is quite a unique venue so I think you are either going to love or hate it.
 We knew as soon as we saw it that we had made the right decision, we had the perfect day.”